billimarie/prosecutor-database/README.md

 ### Volunteer

-**You don't have to be a developer or a prisoners' rights activist to join.** We're looking for all types of people with all types of expertise to collaborate with.
+You don't have to be a developer or a prisoners' rights activist to join.
+We're looking for all types of people with all types of interestes & expertise to collaborate with.

-Every Sunday, we meet via Skype for a group session where we:
-* Discuss recent prosecutor news, primary results, and campaigns
-* Brainstorm ways to hold prosecutors accountable
-* Collect data

-If you'd like to join our Sunday group sessions, send an email to [Billimarie](https://www.github.com/billimarie).
+**Datathons**: On Sundays, we hang out remotely and discuss recent prosecutor news, primary results, & campaigns.
+We also brainstorm new ways to collect data (considering the strange logic of the prosecutorial system, especially as it differes between localities & regions).
+If you'd like to join, send me an email.

 [Back to Top](#us-prosecutor-database)